Starting the 100 days of making comics!

 Then I am dead.
 Living is transformation and in order to transform, you must act.
 Falling, crashing and getting up again is a natural part of that.

-I‘m saving up my best for my most important project later…do I?
+I‘m saving up my best for my most important project later…am I?

 This is so wrong you want to slap yourself.
 You have most energy for what you love the most.
 And you need every bit of energy you can get to push through the first cycles, especially through the struggles of the middle or at the end.
 Discard small and medium ideas and go for your best, those that give you most anxiety.
 If the results of your first projects finished in this way are abysmal, you should have enough love for your best projects to revisit them and improve them, right?